Home » Resources » UXO City Guides »

 Since the war, many items of UXO have been discovered across multiple cities within the UK, with Clydebank no exception.
 See the news articles below about UXO incidents and discoveries from national and local press in Clydebank.

-If you need general advice about UXO risk mitigation in Clydebank, contact us and we’ll be happy to help.
+If you need general advice about UXO risk mitigation in Clydebank, contact us and we will be happy to help.

 * indicates required fields